Purpose

 project design

 Two indigenous San communities live within Bwabwata National Park in Namibia, including the Khwe.
 They were historically hunter gatherers, but over the years have turned to crop and small livestock farming.
-Our interviews with them revealed a number of climatic challenges they are dealing with, including prolonged drought, changes in rainfall seasonality and wind patterns.
+They are dealing with a number of climatic challenges, including prolonged drought, changes in rainfall seasonality and wind patterns.
 As a result, they are experiencing food insecurity, and they have very limited access to other employment and income generating activities.
-This has increased their reliance on wild fruits for both sale and consumption, placing pressure on these natural resources.
+This has increased their reliance on wild fruits and plants for both sale and consumption, placing pressure on these natural resources.

-To address this, this project focused on training 16 women in basket weaving techniques, and providing market access for their products.
-This has helped to diversify the community’s income streams while also empowering indigenous Khwe women.
-This activity provides a long-term sustainable source of income, which is nature-friendly, and will help make the community more resilient to the changes in weather and climate they are experiencing.
+To address this, this project focused on training 16 women in basket weaving techniques and providing market access for their products.
+This has helped to diversify the community’s income streams while also empowering Indigenous Khwe women.
+This activity provides a long-term sustainable source of income that is nature-friendly, and it will help make the community more resilient to the changes in weather and climate they are experiencing.